-In this short article, you will not only learn the two phases to pitching but how the high velocity and low velocity pitcher uses these phases differently.
+In this short article, you will not only learn the two phases of pitching but how high-velocity and low-velocity pitcher uses these phases differently.
 I will also give you the science that proves the power of this approach on the 2 phase pitching delivery.

 The Stride Phase

-The stride phase of the pitching delivery starts with the leg lift and ends with the landing of the lift leg or also described as front foot strike.
+The stride phase of the pitching delivery starts with the leg lift and ends with the landing of the lifted leg or also described as the front foot strike.
 This is the phase of the pitching delivery where the arm is not active.
-The only responsibility of the arm is to get into the cocked position at front foot strike.
+The only responsibility of the arm is to get into the cocked position at the front foot strike.

 The Throwing Phase

 This is the phase of the pitching delivery, after the front foot strike when the arm is responsible for throwing the ball.
 Most pitching coaches only coach this phase of the delivery.
 This phase involves the rotation of the shoulders and the release of the pitch.
 This phase occurs only during the last few tenths of a second in the delivery.